ensage-health/medplum-devbox/README.md

 Differences with the current (as of 2022-12-17) [official medplum docker image](https://hub.docker.com/r/medplum/medplum-server):
  - Runs **BOTH** the server **AND** the front-end app concurrently, so that once it's started you can [connect to the app](http://localhost:3000) right away
- - Runs in development mode; this means a slower startup and execution time
  - Automatically seeds a `ClientApplication` with default, stable [credentials](#default-application) in addition to the [default medplum user](#default-user)
  - Multi-arch: `arm64` in addition to `amd64` to support running smoothly on Apple Silicon as well as X86